FyraLabs-Graveyard/pungi/doc/configuration.rst

         * With ``greedy_method = "build" ``pkg-b-provider-1`` and
           ``pkg-b-provider-2`` will be pulled in.

+**dnf_gather** = False
+    (*bool*) -- When set to ``True``, DNF backend is used instead of YUM.
+This changes the entire codebase doing dependency solving, so it can change the result in unpredictable ways.

+    Particularly the multilib testing is performed differently with much less magic.
+Please refer to ``multilib`` option to see the differences.

 **multilib_methods** [deprecated]
     ([*str*]) -- use ``multilib`` instead to configure this per-variant